 Volunteer-Aided Derelict Blue Crab Trap Removal Program in Alabama

-The Alabama Department of Conservation and Natural Resources, with support from the NOAA Marine Debris Program, is monitoring and removing derelict crab traps in Southern Alabama.
+The Alabama Department of Conservation and Natural Resources, with support from the NOAA Marine Debris Program, monitored and removed derelict crab traps in Southern Alabama.

 Type of Project: Community-based Marine Debris Removal Grant